hdevilbiss/react-portfolio-website/README.md

 The `staggerChildren` property receives a duration to know how much to stagger each child animation.

 The `before` property can indicate whether the parent animation should run before or after the children animations.

+### Exit Animation

+Use `AnimatePresence` to animate components when they get removed from the React tree (`exit`).

+The `exitBeforeEnter` property indicates that the incoming animation should wait until the `exit` animation is done before starting.